 If this is the case, there are a number of things you can do to cool the room down – so you don’t get too uncomfortable and can enjoy the benefits of having a conservatory.

 One thing to consider is the possibility of installing blinds.
 It might seem like this would not have much of an impact on the temperature, but when closed they prevent sunlight from pouring into the room, and heating it up.

 Also, the type of glass you have can really make a difference.
-Conservatory Land’s Pilkington Glass Activ Blue/Neutral product has solar control, to prevent the room from getting too hot.
-It can also clean itself – another added benefit.
+Conservatory Land’s Subtle Blue product has solar control, to prevent the room from getting too hot.
+It also cleans itself – another added benefit.

 Another option would be to purchase an air conditioning unit.
 This is a little more expensive, but it is really the ideal way to keep cool.
 They’re extremely effective, and some can be used all year round (as they provide warm air too, for those winter months).

 Finally, it’s always important to ensure that your conservatory has good ventilation.
 This means windows that open, so fresh air can circulate throughout the room and keep things cool.
 The door can also be opened for this purpose.